iAmAndrewCarroll/MSSA-PCAD17/MSSA-Project/README.md

 ### Purpose

-This application was developed as a final capstone for the Microsoft Software & Systems Academy (MSSA).
+This application was developed as a midterm project for the Microsoft Software & Systems Academy (MSSA).
 It provides structured, self-paced study support for mastering:

 - C# syntax and method usage
 - Inline logic reasoning